Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Complementarity is equivalent to the Hopf law

-\begin{theorem} If $(A, \delta_Z, \epsilon_Z)$ and $(A,\delta_X,\epsilon_X)$ are COSs, and if at least one of these is either a vector basis or a state basis, then the Hopf law of Theorem \ref{propHopf_1} holds. \end{theorem} \begin{proof} We need to show that when applying the left-hand side and the right-hand side of the Hopf law to an element of the basis that both sides are equal, for all the elements of the basis.
+\begin{theorem}[complementarity $\Leftarrow$] If $(A, \delta_Z, \epsilon_Z)$ and $(A,\delta_X,\epsilon_X)$ are complementary observable structures, and if at least one of these is either a vector basis or a state basis, then the Hopf law of Theorem~\ref{propHopf_1} holds. \end{theorem} \begin{proof} We need to show that when applying the left-hand side and the right-hand side of the Hopf law to an element of the basis that both sides are equal, for all the elements of the basis.
 For the case of a vector basis we have:

 and for the case of a state basis we moreover have: